 Misuse of substances like alcohol and drugs has become one of the biggest problems in many countries like the US, Seychelles, and India as well- with teenagers and young adults at higher risk.
 This includes abusing prescription drugs, alcohol, marijuana, tobacco, afeem, and Chitta (a form of heroin).
 So understanding this issue is an important part of identifying and stopping it.
 We will also be sharing a few tips on how to identify the signs and help your child

 But remember, all of these are supportive measures.
-The key is to identify the issue and seek effective teenage drug addiction help.
+The key is to identify the issue and seek effective of teenagers and drugs addiction help.
 Options for teenage addiction treatment include medication, psychotherapy, group therapy, and more.
 Specific teenage substance abuse programs are available as part of the treatment options.

 Deaths due to drug overdose continue to increase death tolls in Punjab, Haryana, and Chandigarh.
-Blame it on the movies, pop culture, or the increasing nightlife in cities- teenage alcohol abuse and drug abuse have become a part of 'adulting' amongst teenagers.
+Blame it on the movies, pop culture, or the increasing nightlife in cities- teenage alcohol abuse and drug abuse have become a part of 'adulting' amongst teenagers

 According to a report, every one in five admits to trying drugs as a teenager.
 While the curiosity is understandable, most youngsters don't understand the consequences as they only see it as a fun recreational activity.

-The peer pressure to be amongst the cool bunch of kids who party and intoxicate is real- and perhaps the biggest reason that leads to alcohol and drug abuse.
+The peer pressure to be amongst the cool bunch of kids who party and intoxicate is real- and perhaps the biggest reason that leads to alcohol and drug abuse in teens.
 India is a country with a population of 138 crore people out of which the maximum is between the age of 18 and 30.
 With the largest young population in the world, alcohol and drug abuse are seen to be a grave issue.
 And the stats are scary-

 6,25,00,000 people use alcohol